k4zmu2a/SpaceCadetPinball/README.md

 * ~~Resizable window, scaled graphics~~
 * ~~Loader for high-res sprites from CADET.DAT~~
 * ~~Cross-platform port using SDL2, SDL2_mixer, ImGui~~
-* Misc features of Full Tilt: 3 music tracks, multiball, centered textboxes, etc.
-* Maybe: Text translations
-* Maybe: Android port
+* Full Tilt Cadet features
+* Localization support
-* Maybe x2: support for other two tables
+* Maybe: Support for the other two tables - Dragon and Pirate
-  * Table specific BL (control interactions and missions) is hardcoded, othere parts might be also patched
+* Maybe: Game data editor

 ## On 64-bit bug that killed the game